natesasapan/SpotifyMultitool/README.md

 ## Functionalities:

   - Obtain an access token using client credentials 🪙
-  - Search for an artist on Spotify 🎤
+  - Search for an playlist on Spotify 🎤
-  - Retrieve top tracks by a specific artist 🥇
-  - Fetch playlists associated with a Spotify user 📙
-  - Retrieve tracks from a specific playlist 📍
+  - Retrieve all songs from the entered playlist 🎵
+  - Export all songs and artist names to an excel file 📈

 ## How to Use